The Garden Grazer

 • Baking powder

-• Vegan chocolate chips: Or substitute carob chips which are a great (caffeine-free) substitute for chocolate chips.
+• Vegan chocolate chips: I use dark chocolate chips.
+Or swap in carob chips which are a great (caffeine-free) substitute.
 I often do a combination of both dairy-free dark chocolate chips and unsweetened carob chips.

 • Salt: I use fine grain salt for this recipe.

-Ingredients for brownie baked oatmeal in a large bowl before mixing together
+Overhead view of preparing ingredients in a glass bowl before mixing together

 Customizing

-Flavors: Add spices as you see fit for flavor variations.
-Stir in ground cinnamon, a pinch of nutmeg, pumpkin pie spice, etc. Mashed banana or a dollop of sweet potato puree could be included as well, although I haven't tested this.
+Flavors: Add spices to the oat mixture for flavor variations.
+Stir in ground cinnamon, a pinch of nutmeg, pumpkin pie spice, etc. (Mashed banana or a dollop of sweet potato puree could be included as well, although I haven't tested this.)

 Nut-free option: Be sure to use a nut-free milk, sunflower seed butter instead of peanut butter, and omit the almond extract.

-Brownie baked oatmeal batter mixed together in a large glass bowl with blue spatula
+Brownie baked oatmeal batter mixed together in a glass bowl with spatula

 Serving

 Savory toppings: Before serving, add a drizzle of peanut butter on top for more peanut flavor and plant-based protein.
-Or sprinkle on some crushed nuts for crunchy texture.
+Or sprinkle crushed nuts for crunchy texture.

 Dessert: You can even enjoy this as a healthy dessert!
 Warm it in a bowl with a scoop of dairy-free ice cream for a healthier brownie sundae.